snbdevops/blog/AWS-Solution-Architecture.md

 AWS provides a range of storage services to meet different needs for performance, cost, and durability.

-- **S3 (Simple Storage Service)**: Object storage ideal for storing and retrieving any amount of data at scale.
-S3 can be used for website hosting, backup, archival, and big data analytics.

-**Example**:
-- Imagine an e-commerce application where product images, videos, and customer documents are stored in S3.
-You can use S3 versioning and S3 lifecycle policies to manage the lifecycle of objects by moving them to cheaper storage tiers such as **S3 Glacier** for archival after a certain period.

-- **EBS (Elastic Block Store)**: Block storage for EC2 instances.
-It’s suitable for databases, file systems, or any application that requires frequent reads and writes with low latency.

-**Example**:
-- You could use EBS as the persistent storage for an EC2 instance running a MySQL database.
-You might opt for EBS Provisioned IOPS (SSD) to provide the low-latency performance that your database demands.

-- **EFS (Elastic File System)**: A scalable file system that can be mounted by multiple EC2 instances simultaneously.
-Ideal for workloads that need shared storage.

-**Example**:
-- In a web application where multiple EC2 instances need to access the same set of files (e.g., application configurations, shared libraries), you could use EFS to allow all EC2 instances to read from and write to the same file system.

 **Best Practices**:
 - **Cost Optimization**: Use **S3 Intelligent-Tiering** to automatically move objects between different storage classes based on changing access patterns.
 This ensures cost efficiency.
 - **Data Durability and Availability**: Store critical data in S3, which offers 99.999999999% (11 9s) durability.
 Enable cross-region replication for high availability and disaster recovery.